kube-HPC/kube-HPC.github.io/site/learn/Streaming.md

 ![StreamingDiagram](../../img/streaming/Streaming-diagram-nobackground.png)

 ### Use Cases - Stream Tweets in real-time
-So where are HKube data streams good for?
+So what are HKube data streams good for?
 Let's take a look at a stream from Twitter as an example.
 In this particular case, we want to enrich the data from other resources, such as Facebook, LinkedIn, and other internal databases before saving it.
 The process is as follows:

 - Stream Tweets in Real-Time: Use the Twitter API and HKube Streaming to get and analyze real-time tweets for your research.